Mohana223/FUTURE_FS_01/Task2/README.md

 ## 🚀 How to Use

 1. **Clone or download** this repository.
-2. Open `index.html` in any modern browser.
+2. Open `To-Do List.html` in any modern browser.
 3. Type your task in the input box.
 4. Click **"Add"** to create a task.
 5. Click ✔ to mark as complete.